khronokernel/khronokernel.github.io/_posts/2021-11-22-PCIE-ETHERNET.md

 | USB Capture Card  | 5Gbps | |
 | TOTAL	| 14Gbps	| |

 As you can see, devices will be strained for bandwidth as we're exceeding the 5Gbps bandwidth allowed under USB 3.0.
-Removing devices from this chain can greatly alliviate contrains, allowing your NIC to run without comprimise as well as allowing other USB devices to run faster.
+Removing devices from this chain can greatly alleviate contrains, allowing your NIC to run without compromise as well as allowing other USB devices to run faster.

 ## PCIe Driver Support